The Kawa release normally comes as a gzip-compressed tar file named

 The GNU Compiler for the Java(tm) Programming Language (GCJ) is part of the GNU Compiler Collection (GCC).
 It can compile Java source or bytecode files into native code on supported systems.
 Version 4.1 or later of GCC is recommended, and only Intel x86-based Linux/GNU system have been tested with Kawa.

 First, get and install GCC.
-Set PREFIX
+Set PREFIX to where

 you want to install GCJ, and configure it with these options: